Skip to main content

 link/ether ca:03:43:37:17:52 brd ff:ff:ff:ff:ff:ff

-1. Modify the configuration file /etc/netplan/01-hobot-net.yaml as follows (the following configuration is an example; users can configure as needed):
+1. Modify the configuration file /etc/netplan/01-hobot-net.yaml as follows: (the following configuration is an example; users should configure according to their needs):

 root@ubuntu:/etc/netplan# cat 01-hobot-net.yaml